-Moreover, despite the introduction of an ex ante control system, the DMA does not exclude ex post controls [43].
+Moreover, despite the introduction of an ex ante control system, the DMA does not exclude ex post controls [40].
 In other words, the DMA does not replace the current legal regime established under Art.
 102 TFEU, but creates a new layer of regulation.
-This is associated with serious problems.
-First of all, the creation of a new "regulatory" infrastructure" may generate definition disputes and uncertainty [44].
+This leads to various problems.
+First of all, the creation of a new "regulatory infrastructure" may generate definition disputes and uncertainty [41].
 Secondly, we currently do not know what the interaction between the "old competition law" and the DMA will look like.
 A fundamental and crucial question from the perspective of enterprises relates to DMA measures: will they be applied in addition to antitrust measures, or will the solutions introduced in the DMA be considered lex specialis and applied separately?
-Both of these factors will significantly reduce legal certainty, which will diminish the willingness of entities to take risks and thus slow technological progress, to the detriment of consumers and business users [45].
+Both of these factors will significantly reduce legal certainty, which will diminish the willingness of undertakings to take risks and thus slow down technological progress, to the detriment of consumers and business users [42].